-Region: Coal-fired power plants struggle to meet emission standards21.
-November 2019. / SEE Energy News
+Region: Coal-fired power plants struggle to meet emission standards, SEE Energy News

 A report published by the Energy Community (EnC) Secretariat shows that all contracting parties which have coal in their energy mix are not in compliance with the emission ceilings established under their National Emission Reduction Plans (NERPs) for at least one of the three pollutants (nitrogen oxides, sulfur dioxide and dust) of the Large Combustion Plants Directive.

 Kosovo failed to comply with the ceilings for all three, while Bosnia and Herzegovina and North Macedonia both failed to reach the ceilings for sulfur dioxide and dust.
 Given the lack of adoption of the NERP in Serbia, large combustion plants have to comply with the emission limit values of the Directive on an individual basis.
 For the majority of Serbia‟s power plants, this is not yet the case with emissions of sulfur dioxide being particularly worrisome.